scandio/lmvc/README.md

 * Convention over configuration
 * No annotations or other stuff like that

 Currently there is no documentation for anything.
-But there is a simple tweet function implemented.
+But there is a simple tweet app implemented.

 How To
 ------